trailofbits/manticore/README.md

 Manticore is a prototyping tool for dynamic binary analysis, with support for symbolic execution, taint analysis, and binary instrumentation.

-## Features

-- **Input Generation**: Manticore automatically generates inputs that trigger unique code paths
-- **Crash Discovery**: Manticore discovers inputs that crash programs via memory safety violations
-- **Execution Tracing**: Manticore records an instruction-level trace of execution for each generated input
-- **Programmatic Interface**: Manticore exposes programmatic access to its analysis engine via a Python API

-## Scope

-Manticore supports binaries of the following formats, operating systems, and architectures.
-It has been primarily used on binaries compiled from C and C++.

-- OS/Formats: Linux ELF, Windows Minidump
-- Architectures: x86, x86_64, ARMv7 (partial)

-## Requirements

-Manticore is officially supported on Linux and requires Python 2.7.

-## Quick start
+## Quick Start

-Install and try Manticore in about ten shell commands:
+Install and try Manticore in a few shell commands:

 ```
-# install z3 before beginning, see our README.md
+# follow install instructions in README.md before beginning
-git clone git@github.com:trailofbits/manticore.git
-cd manticore
+cd /path/to/manticore/
-pip install --user --no-binary capstone . # do this in a virtualenv if you want, but omit --user
 cd examples/linux
 make
 manticore basic